 This page shows all known instances of languages other than English, Welsh or Scottish, Irish and Manx Gaelic officially used on British, Manx and Irish railway stations.

-Piccadilly (Manchester Metrolink) has a welcome sign in Chinese (thought to be Cantonese), but not including a translation of the station name.
+Piccadilly (Manchester Metrolink) has a welcome sign in simplified Chinese, but not including a translation of the station name.

 Cornish